JoryHogeveen/view-admin-as/README.md

 https://wordpress.org/support/plugin/view-admin-as

 ## Security
 You have nothing to worry about.
-All the plugin functionality is only run if a user is logged in AND is an administrator.
+All the plugin functionality is only run if a user is logged in AND is allowed to use this plugin (website admin or custom capabilities).
 Only if the above requirements are OK will this plugin do anything.
 Your view is stored separately so your user will keep the normal roles and capabilities.
 All settings, views, capabilities, etc. are checked before applied.

 So basically if your admin users are safe, this plugin will be safe.
 Note: if your admin users aren't safe, this plugin is the last one to worry about ;)

 ## Installation